Download file for GPS

-I spent last weekend planning my long distance path for 2015!
+I spent last weekend deciding upon my long distance path for 2015!
 It was significantly easier than the planning I’ve had to in recent years, simply because I’m returning to the Southern Upland Way.
 It and I have unfinished business and I’ve been itching to get back there and finish it off.
+The map above is My Southern Upland Way (note the capital M) and this may not always follow the official route.

 In 2013 I had to cut the walk short due to injury; managing about 130 of the 212 mile length.
 The bits I walked were generally excellent; the quiet hills, empty paths, friendly people and reasonable weather all made the experience quite memorable and I can’t wait to get back and start again.
 Yes, that’s right, I’m not just going back to finish it off, I actually want to start from the beginning again and do it all.